Optimizing Opportunities for Financing Ocean Initiatives in the EAS Region

 Part two of the Plenary was a moderated panel discussion on thoughts and key ideas on ocean innovation and financing between Dr. Minhan Dai as the moderator and Dr. Akiko Yamamoto, Mr. Masanori Kobayashi, Professor Icarus Allen as respondents.
 Dr. Dai facilitated the discussion focusing on: “how can we harness cutting-edge technologies and innovative financing to protect our oceans while fostering sustainable development?.’’
 Dr. Akiko Yamamoto pointed out that for sustainable and inclusive blue economy acceleration, innovations in financing and governance models are as important as technological innovations.
 UNDP strives to bolster innovation through both policy and programming efforts.

-Concrete ways to finance this transition includes conventional methods like grants and concessional loans these are offered by the GEF and other financing facility institutions, however, these are not long term solutions nor sufficient to bridge large gaps in ocean financing; they should be seen as resources to help establish the enabling environment for larger sustainable efforts to succeed.
+Concrete ways to finance this transition include conventional methods like grants and concessional loans these are offered by the GEF and other financing facility institutions, however, these are not long-term solutions nor sufficient to bridge large gaps in ocean financing; they should be seen as resources to help establish the enabling environment for larger sustainable efforts to succeed.

 The Plenary Sessions supported Action 7 of the Xiamen Ministerial Declaration by covering the engagement of financial and non-financial institutions in applying Environmental, Social and Governance (ESG) plus Blue Financing Frameworks to unlock the capital needed to support conservation.
 The session reiterated the need for innovative financing such as blended financing, sinking funds, blue bonds, species and ecosystem bonds, debt-for-nature swaps, impact investment, guarantees and market activities to support conservation.